danielefadda/xai-project/_pages/technical_report.md

 </div>

 ## TR1.
 Human decision-making with AI systems: A cognitive perspective

-**author: Andrea Beretta**
+**author: Andrea Beretta, Salvatore Rinzivillo, Fosca Giannotti**

-This technical report examines the intricate relationship between human decision-making and AI systems from a cognitive perspective.
-By drawing insights from decision-making research, psychology, and human-computer interaction (HCI), I aim to provide a comprehensive understanding of the challenges and opportunities that arise when humans interact with AI systems in decision-making contexts.

-The report begins with an exploration of the historical foundations of decision-making theories, including the normative approach, game theory, behavioral decision-making, and naturalistic decision making.
-These theories provide a solid framework for understanding the various approaches and perspectives in decision-making research.

-Building upon this foundation, I delve into the realm of psychology and examine the cognitive aspects of decision-making.
-Mental models, cognitive processes, and the characteristics that influence rational decision-making styles are explored.
-I also address the cognitive processes that can lead to decision errors and present strategies for improving decision quality.
+This report presents a multidisciplinary examination of human decision-making in the era of artificial intelligence (AI), drawing on perspectives from psychology, cognitive science, and human-computer interaction (HCI).
+Beginning with a historical overview of decision-making theories, it traces the contributions of key scholars and frameworks that have shaped our understanding of cognitive processes.
+Building on this foundation, the report explores psychological insights into mental models and their impact on decision quality, offering practical strategies to improve outcomes.

-The report then shifts its focus to the field of HCI and its implications for decision-making.
-I highlight the pervasive roles of algorithms in supporting decision-making processes and the importance of algorithm-based applications in enhancing decision outcomes.
-User-centered design principles and the concept of computers as social actors are discussed, shedding light on the unique dynamics that occur when humans interact with AI systems.
-The phenomena of algorithm aversion, algorithm overreliance, and the role of trust in automation are also examined.
+A central focus is placed on HCI and its implications for decision-making.
+The pivotal role of algorithms is highlighted, particularly in supporting complex decision processes through user-centered design.
+Issues of trust in AI are analyzed, including the establishment of cognitive trust and the dynamics of mixed-initiative systems that enable effective collaboration between humans and machines.
+The report also addresses challenges such as algorithm aversion, overreliance, and the perception of computers as social actors, underscoring the nuanced relationship between users and intelligent systems.

-In conclusion, this technical report presents a multidisciplinary perspective on human decision-making with AI systems.
-By integrating knowledge from decision-making research, psychology, HCI, and design, I provide insights into the cognitive factors, psychological insights, and HCI considerations that influence decision-making processes.
-The report concludes with key takeaways and implications for future research, emphasizing the importance of user-centered design, ethical considerations, and collaboration between disciplines to ensure effective and responsible human decision-making in the era of AI systems.
+In conclusion, the report synthesizes these insights to emphasize the opportunities and challenges of human-AI collaboration.
+It argues that understanding cognitive characteristics, psychological mechanisms, and interaction dynamics is essential for designing effective decision-support systems and fostering productive partnerships.
+Looking ahead, continued exploration of these themes will be critical for advancing responsible and effective decision-making practices in increasingly AI-driven contexts.
+By adopting a cognitive and multidisciplinary approach, the report offers a roadmap for future research and development in human-AI collaboration.

 *published: October 2023*